Yasha-ops/LSC_Indoor_PTZ_Camera-RCE/README.md

-Certainly!
-Here’s the revised README with placeholders for where to insert the images:

----

 # LSC PTZ Dualband Camera Vulnerability Exploitation

 This repository demonstrates a critical security vulnerability discovered in the **LSC PTZ Dualband Camera**.
 The flaw, located in the `tuya_ipc_direct_connect` function of the `anyka_ipc` process, allows remote arbitrary code execution when a specially crafted QR code is presented to the camera during Wi-Fi configuration.